qlik-oss/core-website/docs/documentation/recipes/authorization.md

 | 2 | Enforce JWT validation; JWT must be signed |

 HMAC secrets are injected through the command line parameter: `-S JsonWebTokenSecret=<secret>`.
-Elliptic curve and RSA requires a public key (packaged in a `pem`file)  which is set through: `-S JsonWebTokenPath=<path to pem file>`.
+Elliptic curve and RSA requires a public key (packaged in a `pem` file)  which is set through: `-S JsonWebTokenPath=<path to pem file>`.

 ## JWT Validation

-The JWT should be passed to the QIX Engine in the `Authorization` header using the `Bearer` schema:
+The JWT shall be passed to the QIX Engine in the `Authorization` header using the `Bearer` schema:
 `Authorization: Bearer <token>`

-The JWT will be validated once the websocket connection is established.
+The JWT is validated once the websocket connection is established.
 In order for validation to be successful, two conditions must be met:

 1. the signature must be valid
-1. if the `exp` field exists, the expiry date must not been passed
+1. if the `exp` field exists, the expiry date must not have passed

-If validation fails, the request will be rejected with the `401 Unauthorized` HTTP response code.
+If validation fails, the request is rejected with the `401 Unauthorized` HTTP response code.

 ## Section access